-Dynamic Integrated Learning Plan
+Dynamic Integrated Education Plan

 The heart and soul that begins to spark an imaginative and creative mind is at the center of everything we believe in at Rockwood Preparatory Academy.
 However, therapy is crucial to creating a winning strategy for your child.
 We work diligently to fine tune all therapies so that they align with our student’s specific therapeutic and academic goals.

 At Rockwood Prep we work with parents to enhance their child’s ability in the classroom and in life!
 Research and our own comprehensive experiences, tell us that when we work on behaviors and social-emotional needs of students, we open their minds to unprecedented academic readiness and personal growth.

 Our passion is providing an open learning environment, with loving, nurturing, and credentialed staff, so that each student can progress at their own pace.
 We are vigilant in analyzing IEPs and therapeutic needs so that the right individualized education plan (IEP) can accurately measure progress and be adjusted as needed, while inspiring your child to grow, take new risks, and challenge themselves.